Reb Fountain

-Reb Fountain (born June 1973) is an American-born New Zealand singer and songwriter known for her genre-defying blend of alternative folk, country and pop-rock music.
+Reb Fountain (born June 1973) is an American-born New Zealand singer and songwriter known for her blend of alternative folk, country and pop-rock music.

 She first rose to prominence as a teenager, when she was labelled the "best voice to come out of Christchurch" in 1990.
 She subsequently disappeared from the music scene until the release of her 2006 debut album Like Water, and its 2008 follow up Holster.
-She stepped away from her solo career for close to a decade, before returning with her 2017 album Little Arrows.
+She stepped away from her solo career for close to a decade, before returning with her 2017 award-winning EP Hopeful & Hopeless.

 A major breakthrough came in 2020 after signing with Flying Nun Records and releasing the self-titled Reb Fountain; the album went on to win the 2021 Taite Music Prize, as well as nominations for the Silver Scroll and five Aotearoa Music Awards.

-She released her fifth studio album Iris in 2021, followed by How Love Bends in March 2025.
+She released her fifth studio album Iris in 2021, followed by How Love Bends in March 2025 and Water for Gasoline in August 2026.

 Early life and education

 Reb Fountain was born June 1973 in San Francisco, USA.
-Her parents were hippies who raised her in a music-centred, liberal Christian community she describes as "like a full-on Woodstock hippie situation."
+Her parents were hippies who raised her in a music-centred, liberal Christian community.
 At 6 years old, she moved to New Zealand in 1979, sailing into Lyttelton Harbour aboard the Oriana after her father, John Fountain, took up a role as a professor of economics at the University of Canterbury in Christchurch.

 Fountain comes from a long line of migrants; her grandmother had immigrated from Ukraine to Canada, before walking across the border into the United States.
-Music was an important part of her childhood, and her family used music to connect with other migrant families.
+Music was an important part of her childhood, and her family used music to connect with other families.
 She began singing with her parents from a young age and received her first guitar at 5 years old.

 After her parents' divorce when she was 9, her relationship with her mother became fraught as her new step-father was an alcoholic and physically abusive.
 She changed schools numerous times and struggled with depression and an eating disorder.
 From 13, she started performing live at cafes and open mic nights, inspired by her childhood attending the Whitecliff's Family Music Festival on country singer John Grenell's farm; she found solace in pairing her "melancholic poetry" with music, calling the ability to express herself through songwriting "a lifeline".
 At 15, while a student at a co-ed boarding school in Colorado, she was briefly committed to a suicide prevention institution for disclosing historic self-harm attempts to her teachers.
 Following her discharge, she returned to New Zealand to finish her schooling at Hagley College.